State Street Bank & Trust Co. v. Signature Financial Group, Inc.: Background

 On March 9, 1993, Signature Financial Group, Inc. was granted U.S. Patent 5,193,056 entitled "Data Processing System for Hub and Spoke Financial Services Configuration".
-The "spokes" were mutual funds that pool their assets in a central "hub".
+The "spokes" were mutual funds that allocate their assets to a central ‘hub’ investment vehicle.
 When this is done in connection with certain daily accounting procedures in accordance with Internal Revenue Service (IRS) regulations, the profits are passed through to the shareholders for tax purposes, without being first subject to corporate income tax, as they otherwise would be.
 The procedures are so complex that they could not be performed, in the time interval IRS regulations allow, without using a programmed digital computer.

 It has been pointed out that the patent claim comprises means for performing steps that are the requirements specified in an Internal Revenue Service regulation for avoiding taxes on a partnership.
 This chart illustrates how the wording of the patent claim corresponds to the US tax statute and regulations.
 The patent is thus, in effect, one on compliance with US tax law.